NETWAYS/ansible-collection-elasticstack/roles/logstash/docs/pipelines.md

         key: syslog-output
 ```

 This will result in your pipeline checking out the configuration on GitHub and adding these two extras.
-In extra files, just shown in one place to safe space.
+The role writes them into separate files, `input.conf` and `output.conf`, they are only shown together here to save space.

 ```
 input {